georgeberry/your-code-tweets/README.md

 I'm not responsible for you sticking this decorator on a function in a triple-nested for loop and Twitter banning your API access.
 Use with care!

 This works best for toplevel functions that are called once and have to run for a long time.

+# License

+GPL 3.0.
+See License.txt for the GPL 3.0 text.